uit-hdl/chatbot-for-mental-health/prompts/e-health-course/ehealth_module1.md

 The source are split into enumerated subsections.
 For example, `2_what_are_the_symptoms` has subsections 2.1, 2.2, ...
 The subsesctions are there to indicate to you how to split up the information into manageble pieces.

+When all submodules are completed and the user has confirmed they are ready, send them to the assistant responsible for module 2 as in this example:

+user: Yes, I am ready!
+q
+assistant: ¤:request_knowledge("ehealth_module2"):¤

 ## Guiding the user through Module 1